 If you are a tech savvy who wants to up-skill yourself with all the latest technologies, take a look at this skill report by edureka.

 Before moving to SAS interview questions, let us understand why SAS is important.
 SAS is easy to learn and provides an easy option (PROC SQL) for people who already know SQL.
 SAS is on par with all leading tools including R & Python when it comes to handling huge amount of data and options for parallel computations.
 Globally, SAS is the market leader in available corporate jobs.
 In India, SAS controls about 70% of the data analytics market share compared to 15% for R. Now, let us move on to some of the most important SAS interview questions that can be asked in your SAS interview.

 SAS Interview Questions

-Answer: SAS (Statistical Analytics System) is a software suite for advanced analytics, multivariate analyses, business intelligence, data management and predictive analytics.
+- SAS is a software suite for advanced analytics, multivariate analyses, business intelligence, data management and predictive analytics

 Answer: The following are the features of SAS:

 Figure: SAS Interview Questions – Features of SAS

 - Business Solutions: SAS provides business analysis that can be used as business products for various companies to use.

 - Analytics: SAS is the market leader in the analytics of various business products and services.

 - Data Access & Management: SAS can also be use as a DBMS software.